BIRDSOpenSource/BIRDSOpenSource.github.io/overview/birds-osp.md

 # **Focus on making great missions**
 {: .lh-0 .text-purple-200}
-# Build-A-Satellite gives your satellite development team a jumpstart with robust documentation tailored to the customizable BIRDS cube satellite bus.
+# BIRDS Open Source gives your satellite development team a jumpstart with robust documentation tailored to the customizable BIRDS cube satellite bus.
 {: .lh-tight }

-## What is Build-A-Sat?
+## What is BIRDS Open Source?
-Build-A-Sat is a library of resources that will cover the entire mission lifetime from start to finish.
-Build-A-Sat aims to provide the knowledge to help you create your own open source satellite mission, using workflows you're familiar with and open-source tools you can trust.
+BIRDS Open Source is a library of resources that will cover the entire mission lifetime from start to finish.
+It aims to provide the knowledge to help you create your own open source satellite mission, using workflows you're familiar with and open-source tools you can trust.

 ---
 Out of the box, Backstage includes: